-The table lists applicable percentage ownership based on 30,594,342 shares of our common stock outstanding as of March 31, 2017.
-The number of shares beneficially owned includes shares of our common stock that each person has the right to acquire within 60 days of March 31, 2017, including upon the exercise of stock options.
-These stock options shall be deemed to be outstanding for the purpose of computing the percentage of outstanding shares of our common stock owned by such person but shall not be deemed to be outstanding for the purpose of computing the percentage of outstanding shares of our common stock owned by any other person
+The table lists applicable percentage ownership based on 38,646,237 shares of our common stock outstanding as of April 11, 2018.
+The number of shares beneficially owned includes shares of our common stock that each person has the right to acquire within 60 days of April 11, 2018 except as noted in the footnotes below, including upon the exercise of stock options and vesting of restricted stock units.
+These stock options and restricted stock units shall be deemed to be outstanding for the purpose of computing the percentage of outstanding shares of our common stock owned by such person but shall not be deemed to be outstanding for the purpose of computing the percentage of outstanding shares of our common stock owned by any other person.